opencityplatform/percona/README.md

 ###Configure the module with your parameters:

 You can change all the parameter you want in all the class.
-But the mandatory one is:
+But the mandatory ones are:

 * In percona module set the mysql_cluster_servers.
 Theese are the node in mysql percona cluster.
 For example 192.168.10.20,192.168.10.21,192.168.10.22
+* In percona module set the mysql_port.
+The defalut is 3306.
+If you install the percona cluster in the same hosts of ha-proxy hosts, we suggest to change this port to 3307 or other free port in the host.

+**Not mandatory but to check:**

+* If you are instlling a node to an exixting mysql percona cluster check the innodb log file size and set properly the variable innodb_log_file_size in percona module.

 ###Assign to each host in the cluster the modules